kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 - <a name="mutual-authentication">`alb.ingress.kubernetes.io/mutual-authentication`</a>  specifies the mutual authentication configuration that should be assigned to the Application Load Balancer secure listener ports.
 See [Mutual authentication with TLS](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/mutual-authentication.html) in the AWS documentation for more details.

     !!!note "Configuration Options"
+        - This annotation is not applicable for Outposts, Local Zones or Wavelength zones.
         - `port: listen port `
             - Must be a HTTPS port specified by [listen-ports](#listen-ports).
         - `mode: "off" (default) | "passthrough" | "verify"`